Albani Brewery: Hans Christian Andersen

 Denmark's best known poet and author, Hans Christian Andersen, was very fond of Albani beers.
 In a letter to a friend he described Albani beer as: Jeg kan ikke rose denne øl højt nok.
 Den er forfriskende, delikat og stærk.
-Prøv den!
-(Danish for I cannot recommend this beer enough.
+Prøv den! ("I cannot recommend this beer enough.
 It is refreshing, savoury and strong.
-Try it!)
+Try it!")
 This quote is occasionally used in the company's marketing.